pettermahlen/covenant/README.md

     1. Current [example](integration-test/src/test/java/com/spotify/covenant/example/EasyExampleStub.java)
        of what it could look like.
 1. A solution for recording test invocations made by consumers, and persisting them somewhere.
-1. A solution for retrieving test invocations when testing producers.
+1. A solution for retrieving test invocations when testing providers.
     1. Should include some kind of execution-specific method of defining where to retrieve invocations from.
 Maybe setting an environment variable, or configuring via a service loader, or sth.
-    1. Should also include some kind of filtering capability - you don't want to make it possible for consumers to 'randomly' break producers by adding a bad test invocation.
+    1. Should also include some kind of filtering capability - you don't want to make it possible for consumers to 'randomly' break providers by adding a bad test invocation.
-1. A solution for replaying test invocations when testing producers.
+1. A solution for replaying test invocations when testing providers.
     1. Current [example](integration-test/src/test/java/com/spotify/covenant/example/EasyExampleProducerTest.java).
-1. Some management interface, allowing an overview of what producers are defined, which consumers use them, and what their test invocations are.
+1. Some management interface, allowing an overview of what providers are defined, which consumers use them, and what their test invocations are.

 ## TODO